-- 2009 - 2012: PhD in Geotechnical Enginering, Hong Kong University of Science and Technology, Hong Kong SAR, China
+- 2009 - 2012: PhD in Civil Engineering, Hong Kong University of Science and Technology, Hong Kong SAR, China

 - 2002 - 2006: Bachelor in Civil Engineering with first honours, Beihang University, Beijing, China

-- July 2013 - present: Lecturer in Geotechnical Engineering, Infrastructure and Environment Research Division, School of Engineering, University of Glasgow
+- July 2013 - August 2020: Lecturer in Geotechnical Engineering, Infrastructure and Environment Research Division, James Watt School of Engineering, University of Glasgow

-- September 2012 - June 2013: Post-doc Fellow, Department of Civil and Environmental Engineering, Hong Kong University of Science and Technolog
+- September 2012 - June 2013: Post-doc Research Assistant, Department of Civil and Environmental Engineering, Hong Kong University of Science and Technology

 Zhiwei's current research interests cover the following areas: